hpdobrica/digital-garden-public/CoreDNS.md

 date : 03-11-2021
 ---

-CoreDNS is one of many [[Public/DNS Server]] solutions, which is particuarily interesting because it's used for [[Public/DNS Resolution in Kubernetes]].
+CoreDNS is one of many [[DNS Server]] solutions, which is particuarily interesting because it's used for [[DNS Resolution in Kubernetes]].
 Most of its functionality is implemented through plugins, so it's very flexible and extensible by nature.

 Let's see how we can configure a host to be a DNS Server.